A CROSS-SECTIONAL SURVEY ON KNOWLEDGE, ATTITUDE AND PRACTICE IN PARENTS WITH DOWN SYNDROME CHILDREN

 Figure-4 shows participants responses on supporting their children living a normal life

-Education about Down syndrome may also aid in the reduction of societal barriers such as the integration of people with DS into everyday settings such as school and the workplace24,26.
+The findings of this study showed that (79.2%) parents understand that DS is a genetic disorder, (91.7%) agreed that children are born through it.
+Moreover, (83.3%) think that the syndrome can be detected during pregnancy through prenatal tests.
+It was further answered (75%) that the disorder cannot be cured whereas (100%) showed that physiotherapy, occupational and speech therapy plays a pivotal role in the management of disorder.
+Besides, (83.3%) parents has recommended the special health services as (95.8%) think that playing parental role improved the life of DS children while (95.8%) supports their children in living a normal life.
+Therefore, (87.5%) parents will prefer to seek the genetic counselling when planning for next child.
+Consequently, all of them think that the parenting of DS is indeed challenging regardless of child ability therefore they prefer to attend number of awareness programs to improve their child contribution in society.
+Thus, this study demonstrated the sound knowledge, positive attitude and proactive practice among parents with Down syndrome children.
+Education about Down syndrome may also aid in the reduction of societal barriers such as the integration of people with DS into everyday settings such as school and the workplace24-26.
 A number of studies found that women have some knowledge about DS but tend to have many misconceptions about the condition18.
 Therefore, it is suggested that primary caregivers, in particular women should be given sound information about clinical perspectives of the syndrome.
 Moreover, culturally diverse educational materials about Down syndrome are also recommended to be devised through the channels of healthcare professionals19.
 It’s possible that the increased presence of people with DS in schools and communities in recent years has resulted in a better understanding of developmental milestones and more optimistic expectations for adult accomplishments24.
 As limited studies have been conducted to explore KAP in DS children parents, despite few studies in association with it Gilmore et al19 found that majority of individuals working as teachers or community member knew that DS is a genetic disorder while knowledge related to its medical complications were found to be scarce.
 In addition, Moyer et al20 revealed that primary caregivers of DS, in particular mothers are unaware of the physical challenges experienced by their children thereby uncertain of the future consequences.
 Furthermore, quite a few data are available on the region-wise prevalence of DS therefore epidemiologists must take relevant steps to include data on birth prevalence with respect to age and ethnicity.
 Consequently, Phillips et al21 showed the persistent delusions about DS that may lead to low demands and expectations from them thus impede development and social integration.
 For that reason, educational elements must be appropriately designed to address these misconceptions to better prepare and benefit families who have a child with DS24-26.
 Integrating children with DS into regular schools is a highly beneficial method because it improves their speech and cognitive skills24, engages them in regular activity19, and improves their sociability.
-Children with Down syndrome who grow up in regular social settings are more likely to form friendships than those who grow up in specialized facilities or group homes26,28.
+Children with Down syndrome who grow up in regular social settings are more likely to form friendships than those who grow up in specialized facilities or group homes26-28.
 Thus, our results offer insights into how educators might tailor information about it to meet the requirements of families, providing relevant information related to its management so that primary caregivers shall be able to apply it in everyday activities.
 Expectant parents appear to be lacking in critical information for making decisions therefore they should be provided enough information to make an educated decision before being screened for congenital abnormalities, according to the Council of Europe 22.

 To the best of author’s knowledge, this study is the first to be conducted in Pakistan to explore the knowledge, attitude and practice of parents with DS children.
-Due to socio-cultural barriers, the concept is reluctant to be explored at full-potential; despite of the rising interventions, parental-attitude and knowledge based studies are limited.
+Due to socio-cultural barriers, the concept is reluctant to be explored at full-potential; despite of the rising interventions, parental-attitude and knowledge-based studies are limited.

 There are several limitations faced in the study including relatively small sample size due to ongoing pandemic situation, thus less number of parents with DS were approached.
 Moreover, lack of standardized use of questionnaire may lead to bias parental opinions, besides; questionnaire didn’t consist of biased options that might be helpful to evaluate the responses on varying basis.
-Thus, multicenter large scale studies should be conducted to investigate the factors associated to parent-child relationship and promote education for better health outcomes.
+Thus, multicenter large-scale studies should be conducted to investigate the factors associated to parent-child relationship and promote education for better health outcomes.

 It was concluded that majority of parents have demonstrated the sound knowledge, positive attitude and proactive practice among parents with Down syndrome children.
-Thus, multicenter large scale studies should be conducted to investigate the factors associated to parent-child relationship and promote education for better health outcomes.
+Thus, multicenter large-scale studies should be conducted to investigate the factors associated to parent-child relationship and promote education for better health outcomes.

 1. Shin M, Besser LM, Kucik JE, Lu C, Siffel C, Correa A. Prevalence of Down syndrome among children and adolescents in 10 regions of the United States.
 Pediatrics.
 2009 Dec 1;124(6):1565-71.